gina305/city-explorer/README.md

 * Node, NPM, NVM, React & Axios installed
 * Web Browser (recommend Google Chrome)

+The backend API server for this project is located here: https://github.com/gina305/city-explorer-api

 ## Architecture

 The following diagram(s) depict how data will flow for this project: